-After covering Italy quite extensively over the years, if there’s one thing we have learned is that this beautifully vibrant country really is the travel gift that keeps on giving.
+After covering Italy quite extensively over the years, if there’s one thing we have learned it’s that this beautifully vibrant country really is the travel gift that keeps on giving.
 From Venice and Tuscany to Sardinia and Sicily, there’s so much to see and do, but exploring Italy’s more under the radar areas really gives you some insight into the culture.
 To prove it, we’re headed off the beaten path to beautiful Turin.

 Regular contributor Debi Lander from ByLanderSea is here to share her experience visiting this unique northern Italian city.
 Check out her recommendations for planning a baby boomer adventure in Turin.